JonMurphy/RPZ_add-on/README.md

 The RPZ add-on (test version) is installed manually.
 To install enter these commands:

 ```
-# 0 - Copy attached `rpz-n.nnn-nn.ipfire.tar` file to the `/opt/pakfire/tmp/` directory on your IPFire device.
+# 0 - Copy `rpz-n.nnn-nn.ipfire.tar` file to the `/opt/pakfire/tmp/` directory
+        on your IPFire device.

 # 1 - go to this directory:
 cd /opt/pakfire/tmp/